About Eigo Ganbare

 Established in 2010, this Classic Eigo Ganbare website didn't have much content.
 Just a quick access to pre-made teaching materials and flashcards for junior high schools’ JTEs/ALTs.

-Over the years, it has evolved to offer more of a cultural immersion and much more - to bridge the culturally different teaching/learning gaps.
+Moreover, there weren't much emphasis on self-promotion.
+But instead, over the years, Eigo Ganbare has evolved to offer more of a cultural immersion and much more - to bridge the culturally different teaching approach and students' learning gaps.
 Thus, providing teachers and students an experience of mutual “give and take” between the merits of Japan’s education and the merits of education from abroad.

 Moreover, I try to keep these resources “old-school” while guiding Japanese schools to move forward into 21st century education.